Karans2100/Karans2100/README.md

-### Hi there 👋 I am Karan and I am currently learning web development and DSA in java.
+### Hi 👋 I am Karan and I am currently learning web development and DSA in java.